 2012-13: Nestrasil appeared in 25 regular season games and one playoff contest for Detroit AHL affiliate Grand Rapids in his second pro season — spending most of the year with the ECHL's Toledo Walleye.
 He appeared in three December games and three January contests before joining Grand Rapids for an extended stay in the middle of February.
 Nestrasil scored 3 goals with 3 assists and was +1 with 2 penalty minutes during the regular season.
 The Griffins finished first in the Midwest Division and captured the Calder Cup championship.
 Nestrasil made his only playoff appearance in Game 3 of the Western Conference finals — finishing -2 with no points nor penalty minutes in the Griffins' 4-1 loss to Oklahoma City.
 Nestrasil was a point-per-game scorer with Toledo.
 He scored 11 goals with 30 assists and was +17 with 26 penalty minutes in 40 regular season games and had 1 goal and 2 assists, finishing -3, in four ECHL playoff games.

 Nestrasil's ability to make plays at high speed allows him to surprise his opponents and catch opposing defensemen flat-footed.
 At 6'3 and 206lbs pounds, Nestrasil has decent size, but he still has some work to do in adapting to the physical style in North America and playing a more complete game.

-Has good 1-on-1 skills, but had a difficult time adjusting to the AHL in 2011-12 and ended up spending most of the season in the ECHL.
-He will again attempt to earn a spot with Grand Rapids in 2012-13, likely as a third or fourth line player.
+Has good one-on-one skills, but once again had a difficult time adjusting to the AHL in 2012-13 and ended up spending most of the season in the ECHL.
+He will attempt to earn a spot with Grand Rapids in 2013-14, likely as a third or fourth line player.